-Women's participation in the workforce in Myanmar stands at 48%, compared to men's participation at 77% (Figure 4).
-Although a 48% participation is significantly lower than men's, the figure is almost double that of thirty years ago (25%).
-There is limited data regarding Myanmar's gender wage gap, though some sources report that wages for the same work conducted by men and women can vary between 20% to as high as 45% in urban areas, and 77% in rural areas.
+Women's participation in the workforce in Myanmar stands at 48%, compared to men's participation at 77% (51% and 80% respectively, when including all ages) (Figure 4).
+Although a 48% participation is significantly lower than men's, the figure is almost double that of thirty years ago (25%)1.
+There is limited data regarding Myanmar's gender wage gap, though some sources report that wages for the same work conducted by men and women can vary between 20%2 to as high as 45% in urban areas, and 77% in rural areas3.
 Together with the Global Gender Gap Report (2018) putting Myanmar's gender pay gap at 35%, all evidence suggests that women experience a significantly lower average wage than men.

-Figure 5 shows that unemployment in Myanmar is low in comparison to other countries in the region, although women are twice as likely to be unemployed as men.
+Figure 5 shows that unemployment in Myanmar is low in comparison to other countries in the region, with women being twice as likely to be unemployed as men.
 Myanmar has high levels of informal employment, which is defined by the ILO as jobs in small-scale, private enterprises which are not formally registered with the government (Figure 6).
 This includes self-employed street vendors, taxi drivers, home-based workers, and any other similar activity which involves producing goods or services for trade.
 Agricultural and domestic activities, such as subsistence farming or volunteer community work, however, are not considered to be employment, informal or otherwise.